Nested Sampling Methods: Numerical experiment

 The Diffusive Nested Sampler DNest4 shows approximately a linear scaling (purple curve in Figure~\ref{fig:harm-cost}).
 The number of likelihood evaluations needed is higher than for the other methods.
 For comparison, we also include a MCMC method, using the slice sampler zeus \citep{Karamanis2020}.
 This shows a linear scaling (grey curve) after an initial phase where the posterior needs to be identified.
 The efficiency of extracting posterior samples in this case is substantially higher in NS methods, because the MCMC auto-correlation is exceptionally poor.
 The computational cost comparison in this problem is not representative of high-dimensional problems, where the ranking of methods may be different and even reversed.

 The bottom panel of Figure~\ref{fig:harm-cost} compares the integral estimates.
-Here, the MultiNest estimate is biased, as it shows too small error bars.
+Here, the MultiNest estimate is off, as it excludes the true value within its very small error bars.
 MLFriends and HARM methods agree with the analytic value within $2\sigma$.
 The dynamic and reactive nested sampling runs retain substantial uncertainties even with many likelihood evaluations.
 This is because new live points are not added to the initial phase of the run, causing the shrinkage estimates to remain uncertain.
 DNest4 initially shows convergence to the true value, but this trend is not improving later.
 DNest4 does not report uncertainties.

 The MLFriends (for low-d) and HARM auto-tune (for low and high-d) methods appear promising.
 They are implemented in the \emph{UltraNest} Python package, with support for massively parallel computing on clusters.